-You’ve been to Iran, Lebanon, Jordan, Pattani and Afghanistan, amongst others, for your films.
+You’ve been to Iran, Lebanon, Jordan, Thailand and Afghanistan, amongst others, for your films.
 What is your primary purpose for picking these locations?

 Interesting places that I’ve never been to before!

 With regards to Afghanistan, you’re currently in the process of exhibiting your latest documentary, Guide to Afghanistan: Adventures of a KL-ite.
-What was your purposes in this latest undertaking?
+What was your purpose in this latest undertaking?